In this topic

 elements and storing them in separate fields.

-Considerations when choosing a location type
+Choose a location type

-Address and Coordinates
+Address and Latitude, Longitude

-The name of the column in your data does not have to match the column name in the location type; however, the information in the column must be in the same order to produce a match.
+The name of the column in your data does not have to match the column name in the location type; however, the information in the column must be the same to produce a match.
 When a row of data cannot be located—that is, the shape cannot be retrieved from the location type—it's assigned a null shape and is not drawn on the map.
 The following table shows the supported keys for each location type:

 |Location type||Shape type||Supported keys|